North Sydney Oval: Rugby league

-North Sydney Oval has been the home ground of the North Sydney Bears since their inception in 1908.
+North Sydney Oval has been the home ground of the North Sydney Bears, the leading sports team on the North Shore since their inception in 1908.
 The first top grade rugby league match to be played at the oval came in round 1 of the 1910 NSWRL season where North Sydney defeated Glebe 13-9 in front of 3000 spectators.
 The club currently plays in the NSW Cup and still attracts spectators to home games at the oval.
 Only two grounds have hosted more first grade rugby league matches.

 In 2004, South Sydney experimented with playing two home games at the ground.
 The first match between Souths and Manly-Warringah Sea Eagles attracted 14,855 spectators.

 Legendary North Sydney, New South Wales and Australian winger Ken Irvine, who played 176 games and scored 633 points for the Bears (171 tries, 59 goals and 1 field goal) between 1958 and 1970 before transferring to Manly from 1971–73 before retiring, has the scoreboard at the oval named in his honour.

 The last first grade game North Sydney played here was on August 22, 1999 against Melbourne.
 North Sydney won the match 24-20.
 The last first grade game played at the oval was on May 21, 2005 when South Sydney played a home match here against the New Zealand Warriors.
 The Warriors went on to win the game 34-16.
 As part of the Central Coast Bears' bid to enter the NRL in 2006, North Sydney planned to play one home game a year against Manly if their bid was successful.

 In 2018, North Sydney Oval hosted the inaugural State of Origin women's match where New South Wales defeated Queensland 16-10.

 Also in 2018, North Sydney Oval was featured in a Channel 9 game for the first time since 1999 when Norths played against the Western Suburbs Magpies.

 On 21 June 2019, North Sydney Oval hosted the State of Origin women's match for the second year running with a crowd of 10,515 in attendance as New South Wales defeated Queensland 14-4.

 In 2022, North Sydney were looking to re-enter the NRL as the 18th team.
 The bid would propose having some games being played at North Sydney Oval as part of the licence being awarded.